premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2013-09-29-blueprint-for-life-find-yours.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2013-09-29
 title: Blueprint for Life - Find Yours
-date: 2013-09-29
-category: english-blog
-permalink: /english/blog/:title/
 ---

 ## What is a Blueprint for Life?